Law Enforcement Action Partnership

 The organization transitioned from Law Enforcement Against Prohibition into the Law Enforcement Action Partnership in January 2017.
-They previously focused on ending the War on Drugs and now discuss a broad range of issues relating to policing and criminal justice - from procedural justice practices to reducing recidivism.
-Their overarching message is about reducing crime and violence and improving public safety, while the issues they discuss fall into five key areas: improving police-community relations, reducing and finding alternatives to incarceration, improving access to harm reduction services, ending the War on Drugs and global issues.
+They previously focused on ending the war on drugs and now discuss a broad range of issues relating to policing and criminal justice - from procedural justice practices to reducing recidivism.
+Their overarching message is about reducing crime and violence and improving public safety, while the issues they discuss fall into five key areas: improving police-community relations, reducing and finding alternatives to incarceration, improving access to harm reduction services, ending the war on drugs and global issues.

 Goals

 LEAP works to educate law enforcement, legislators, and the public about ways to bring about positive change in the criminal justice system.
 They speak to civic clubs, international conferences, and have been featured in many top U.S. media outlets.

-5 Key Issue Areas
+5 key issue areas

-Police-Community Relations
+Police-community relations

 LEAP believes the key to improving police effectiveness is to go back to the fundamental principals of modern policing laid down by Robert Peel and improve public safety by increasing police-community trust.

 Speakers advocate for solutions including treating officers for post-traumatic stress disorder; expanding police training and pay; addressing racial disparities in the justice system; abolishing stop-and-frisk practices; limiting police militarization to active shooter, hostage, and barricade incidents; ending civil asset forfeiture; and abolishing volume-based performance measures such as arrest quotas.